 (d) Without limiting clause 21(c), where the Seller sells goods to the Buyer, and the Buyer purchases them as a Consumer, then the Australian Consumer Law provides certain guarantees in relation to the goods.
 The rights of the Buyer buying goods as a Consumer include those set out in clause 21(e) below.

-(e) Our goods come with guarantees that cannot be excluded under the Australian Consumer Law.
-You are entitled to a replacement or refund for a major failure and for compensation for any other reasonably foreseeable loss or damage.
-You are also entitled to have the goods repaired or replaced if the goods fail to be of acceptable quality and the failure does not amount to a major failure.
+(e) The Seller’s goods come with guarantees that cannot be excluded under the Australian Consumer Law.
+The Buyer is entitled to a replacement or refund for a major failure and for compensation for any other reasonably foreseeable loss or damage.
+The Buyer is also entitled to have the goods repaired or replaced if the goods fail to be of acceptable quality and the failure does not amount to a major failure.

 (f) To the extent permitted by statute, the liability, if any, of the Seller arising from the breach of any implied conditions or warranties, or failure to comply with a statutory guarantee under the Australian Consumer Law, in relation to the supply of goods other than goods of a kind ordinarily acquired for personal, domestic or household use or consumption, shall at the Seller’s option be limited to:

 (i) the replacement of the goods or resupply of the goods by the Seller, or the cost of replacement or resupply of the goods; or